Sparse Max-Affine Regression: Local Analysis of Sparse Max-Affine Regression

 For any $\mb \theta \in \mathbb{R}^{k(d+1)}$, the open sets $\{\mathcal{C}_j(\mb \theta)\}_{j=1}^k$ and their boundary in $\mathcal{V}(\mb \theta)$ constructs a partition of $\mathbb{R}^d$ by satisfying

 The max-affine function in \eqref{eq:def_max_affine_model_xi} is a special instance of tropical polynomials in the max-plus algebra \citep{maragos2021tropical}.
-In this perspective, the sets $\{\mathcal{C}_j(\mb \theta)\}_{j=1}^{k}$ and $\mathcal{V}(\mb \theta)$ are called respectively as tropical open cells and tropical zero-set.
+In this perspective, the sets $\{\mathcal{C}_j(\mb \theta)\}_{j=1}^{k}$ and $\mathcal{V}(\mb \theta)$ are called respectively as tropical open cells and tropical zero set.

-Algorithm~\ref{algo:SparseGD} presents a pseudo code for the SpGD algorithm.
-Each iteration of the algorithm starts by updating the empirical probability $\pi_j^t$ that the covariates belong to then open set $\mathcal{C}_j(\mb \theta^t)$ determined by the previous iterate $\mb \theta^t$ for all $j \in [k]$.
+Algorithm~\ref{algo:SparseGD} presents a pseudo code for the Sp-GD algorithm.
+Each iteration of the algorithm starts by updating the empirical probability $\pi_j^t$ that the covariates belong to the open set $\mathcal{C}_j(\mb \theta^t)$ determined by the previous iterate $\mb \theta^t$ for all $j \in [k]$.
 Note that the evaluation of the indicator function in \eqref{eq:pjt} can be saved and reused in the subsequent step in \eqref{p_gradient}.
 If $\pi_j^t$ is non-zero, then we update the $j$th block by generalized gradient descent in \eqref{p_gradient} followed by the orthogonal projection to $\Gamma_s$ given by

-Otherwise, the $j$th block remains the same as the previous iterate.
-This update rule applies recursively until the algorithm converges by satisfying $\lVert \mb{\theta}^{t+1} - \mb{\theta}^{t} \rVert_2 / \lVert \mb{\theta}^{t}\rVert_2$ less than a given threshold.
+Otherwise, the $j$th block remains unchanged from the previous iterate.
+This update rule applies recursively until the algorithm converges by satisfying $\lVert \mb {\theta}^{t+1} - \mb {\theta}^{t} \rVert_2 / \lVert \mb {\theta}^{t}\rVert_2$ less than a given threshold.
 Note that the step size for the gradient descent is adaptively evaluated as the reciprocal of $\pi_j^t$ which is determined solely by the previous iterate $\mb \theta^t$.
 In other words, this algorithm does not require tuning for the step size.
 In fact, the step size in \eqref{p_gradient} is always larger than $1$, which is quite different from the typical choices of step size for gradient descent (e.g. a small constant or a diminishing sequence).
 The next section presents theoretical guarantees of Sp-GD with this proposed step size.
 Furthermore, as shown in Section~\ref{Sec:numspgd}, this step size rule also makes Sp-GD empirically converge fast to the desired estimate.